howerj/bit-serial/readme.md

 There were two use cases that the author had in mind when setting out to build this system:

-* As a CPU driving a low-baud UART
+* As a CPU driving a low-baud UART.
 * As a controller for a VT100 terminal emulator that would control cursor position and parse escape codes, setting colors and attributes in a hardware based text-terminal (this was to replace an existing VHDL only system that